MESH-Model/MESH_Project_Data_Assimilation/README.md

 3. Update the main "ReadMe.md" and "ProjectOverview.md" documents with project-specific information, and populate the folders.

 # Project Title
+Assimilation of remote sensing observations into the MESH model in Canada

 ## Team
   *Include the name of modeller(s), advisors, and other contributors involved in the project here, as well as key contact information*